flutter/website/text-input.md

 For most cases, we recommend a `Input` within a [`StatefulWidget`](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html) so you can save and operate on the current value of the input.
-If you are unfamiliar with `StatefulWidget` and managing state in Flutter, please read our guide on
+To learn more about `StatefulWidget` and managing state in Flutter, please read our guide on
 [managing widget state](https://flutter.io/widgets-intro/#managing-state).

 ## Example